Freedom in the World

 C. Functioning of Government: 3 / 12

-Corruption, especially in the extractive industries, remains pervasive in Congo.
-Although the country became fully compliant with the Extractive Industries Transparency Initiative (EITI) in 2013, significant funds from the oil sector are still reportedly lost to corruption.
-The state oil company is directly under the control of the president’s family and advisers, and recent investigations have revealed the company has been used to siphon money to the regime’s favored associates.
+Corruption is pervasive in Congo.
+The country has several active anticorruption bodies, but domestic prosecutions for corruption are limited and often politically motivated.
+Although the country became fully compliant with the Extractive Industries Transparency Initiative (EITI) in 2013, significant funds from Congo’s oil sector are still reportedly lost to corruption.
+The state oil company is directly under the control of the president’s family and advisers, and investigations have revealed the company has been used to siphon money to the regime’s favored associates.
+After years of investigating Sassou-Nguesso and his family for the alleged embezzlement of public funds, in October 2015 French judges ordered the seizure of three properties in France belonging to Sassou-Nguesso’s nephew.
+Congo was ranked 146 out of 168 countries and territories surveyed in Transparency International’s 2015 Corruption Perceptions Index.

-Academic freedom in Congo is tenuous.
-Most university professors practice self-censorship in regard to politically sensitive topics, and many work as paid consultants for the government, compromising the potential for critical inquiry.
-In November 2014, two professors at Marien Ngouabi University were arrested and a third was threatened with detention, ostensibly due to their criticisms of the government and affiliation with the opposition.
+Academic freedom is tenuous.
+Most university professors self-censor on politically sensitive topics, and many work as paid consultants for the government.
+In 2014, two professors at Marien Ngouabi University were arrested and a third was threatened with detention, ostensibly due to their criticisms of the government and affiliation with the opposition.

 E. Associational and Organizational Rights: 6 / 12

-Workers’ rights to join trade unions, to strike, and to bargain collectively are nominally protected, but only intermittently enforced.
+Workers’ rights to unionize, strike, and bargain collectively are nominally protected by law, but only intermittently upheld.
 Most workers in the formal business sector belong to unions, which have also made efforts to organize in informal sectors such as agriculture and retail trade.
 Members of the security forces and other essential services are not allowed to form unions.
-In January 2014, employees of Marien Ngouabi University launched a strike demanding an increase in pay, which the government later granted.
-Also in January, the main teachers’ unions in Congo called a general strike demanding better pay and benefits.
-The authorities responded aggressively, with a judge banning organizing efforts on the part of the unions and security forces harassing key union leaders.

 F. Rule of Law: 2 / 16

-Congo’s underfunded judiciary is subject to corruption and political influence and crippled by institutional weakness and a lack of technical capability.
+Congo’s judiciary is crippled by lack of resources and is vulnerable to corruption and political influence.
+In 2015, the Constitutional Court’s confirmation of the national constitutional referendum results was viewed as a rubber-stamp approval of Sassou-Nguesso’s efforts to remain in power.
 Traditional courts dominate the judicial system in rural Congo, presiding over local property, inheritance, and domestic cases.

-The government generally maintains control over security forces, though in some instances members of the security forces violate rights with impunity.
+The government generally maintains control over security forces, but in some instances members of the security forces violate rights with impunity.
 The Human Rights Commission (HRC), charged with addressing complaints about abuses committed by security forces, is largely ineffectual.
-Reports of arbitrary arrests and custodial torture continued in 2014.
+Reports of arbitrary arrests and custodial torture continued in 2015.
 Prison conditions are life threatening.
-The death penalty is still on the books, though executions are not carried out.

-Indigenous groups are often concentrated in isolated rural areas, and urban neighborhoods tend to be segregated.
+Indigenous groups are concentrated in isolated rural areas, and urban neighborhoods tend to be segregated.
 These groups are actively discriminated against in hiring and other areas.
-Congo’s 2011 law on indigenous rights has had minimal effect.

 While no law specifically prohibits same-sex sexual relations between adults, people found to have committed a “public outrage against decency” face punishments of up to two years in prison.
 The law prescribes up to three years in prison for same-sex relations if one participant is under the age of 21.
-Nevertheless, these are rarely enforced.
-Two gay rights groups exist in the country, focusing almost exclusively on the rights of gay men and HIV/AIDS issues.
+These laws are rarely enforced.
+Two LGBT (lesbian, gay, bisexual, and transgender) rights groups exist in the country, focusing almost exclusively on the rights of gay men and HIV/AIDS issues.

 G. Personal Autonomy and Individual Rights: 7 / 16

 Despite constitutional safeguards, legal and societal discrimination against women persists.
 Equal access to education and employment is limited, and civil codes regarding marriage formalize women’s inferior status.
-Most women work in the informal sector and do not receive employment benefits or protection from abusive employers.
+Most women work in the informal sector, where they may be subject to abuse.
 Violence against women is reportedly widespread.
-Rape, including marital rape, is illegal, but this common crime is rarely reported or prosecuted.
-Abortion is prohibited in all cases except to save the life of the mother, though there are no restrictions on access to contraceptives.
-Women are underrepresented in government and decision-making positions, holding just 10 seats in the National Assembly and 10 Senate seats.
+Rape, including marital rape, is illegal, but this crime is common and rarely reported.
+Women are underrepresented in government and decision-making positions, holding just 10 seats each in the National Assembly and Senate.

 X = Score Received